-As a Research Associate, under the general guidance of a research leader, you will develop research objectives and proposals, play a lead role in relation to a specific project/s or part of a broader project, conduct individual and/or collaborative research, contribute to the development of new research methods, identify sources of funding, and contribute to the securing of funds for research, including drafting grant proposals and planning for future proposals.
-You will write up research work for publication, individually or in collaboration with colleagues, and disseminate the results via policy reports, peer reviewed journal publications and presentation at conferences and seminars.
+As a Research Associate, under the general guidance of PI Dr Zachary Greene, you will develop research objectives and proposals, play a lead role in relation to a specific project/s or part of a broader project, conduct individual and/or collaborative research, contribute to the development of new research methods, identify sources of funding, and contribute to the securing of funds for research, including drafting grant proposals and planning for future proposals.
+You will write up research work for publication, individually or in collaboration with colleagues, and disseminate the results via peer reviewed journal publications and presentation at conferences.
 You will join external networks to share information and ideas, inform the development of research objectives and to identify potential sources of funding.
-You will collaborate with colleagues on the development of knowledge exchange activities by participating in initiatives which influence public policy.
-You will contribute to Centre administrative functions and Centre, Faculty and/or University activities as required, and you will engage in continuous professional development.
+You will collaborate with colleagues to ensure that research advances inform departmental teaching effort and you will collaborate with colleagues on the development of knowledge exchange activities by, for example, participating in initiatives which establish research links with industry and influence public policy and the professions.

-To be considered for the role, you will be educated to a minimum of PhD level in an appropriate discipline, or have significant relevant work experience in addition to a relevant degree.
-You will have sufficient breadth or depth of knowledge on regional development in Europe, and a developing ability to conduct individual research work, to disseminate results and to prepare research proposals.
-You will have complete fluency in English and at least one other major European language.
-You will have an ability to plan and organise your own workload effectively and an ability to work within a team environment.
+To be considered for the role, you will be educated to a minimum of PhD level in an appropriate discipline, or have significant relevant experience in addition to a relevant degree.
+You will have sufficient breadth or depth of knowledge in quantitative research methods and ideally quantitative text analysis and machine learning approaches with substantive interests in the fields party politics, legislative behaviour, political representation, and/or EU politics and a developing ability to conduct individual research work, to disseminate results and to prepare research proposals.
 You will have excellent interpersonal and communication skills, with the ability to listen, engage and persuade, and to present complex information in an accessible way to a range of audiences.